 - Preheat oven to broil

-- Brush the peppers with one tablespoon of the olive oil and place them on a baking sheet.
+- Brush the peppers with olive oil and place on baking sheet.
 Broil 10-12 minutes until charred on all sides, turning with tongs.
 Transfer to bowl, cover, and let steam 15 minutes.
 Rub off skins with a paper towel and remove stems and seeds.
 Cut peppers into 1-inch pieces and reserve.

-- In a large skillet set over medium-high heat, add the remaining tablespoon of olive oil and when it is hot but not smoking add the onion, cook for 3-5 minutes then add the garlic and cook for 30 seconds.
+- In a large skillet set over medium-high heat, add the olive oil and when it is hot but not smoking add the onion, cook for 3-5 minutes then add the garlic and cook for 30 seconds.

 - Add the pulled pork and the salsa, stirring to combine, 2-3 minutes.
 Remove from the heat and allow to cool while preparing the cornmeal crust.